Did you know? Beginners to bodybuilding should probably stick with 3-day splits.

 Due to the endless combination of possible exercises, neither is absolutely better for building strength, muscle and burning fat - they both have advantages and disadvantages.

 Three-day splits, for example, offer muscles a long time to rest and recover, which one could argue promotes better growth.
-In addition, one is likely to incorporate a lot of compound movements on a three-day split.
+In addition, one is likely to incorporate a lot of compound movements on a 3-day split.
 These are exercises that recruit a lot of different muscles in different capacities; while there is agonist, or one prime mover, driving the motion, there are also stabilizing muscles and synergists at play.

-The four-day split also allows for a larger variety of lifts due to the increased time in the gym, so muscle groups can be hit from multiple angles, spurring growth as the body is constantly being challenged.
+The 4-day split also allows for a larger variety of lifts due to the increased time in the gym, so muscle groups can be hit from multiple angles, spurring growth as the body is constantly being challenged.

 As you might expect, hitting the gym four times a week can have a significant effect on fat burning; it doesn't take a genius to figure out that more time in the gym equals more caloric expenditure.